The 10 Biggest Ketogenic Diet Mistakes

 Too Much Stress & Poor Sleep

 Stress and poor sleep seem to be getting to everyone.
 These are two big ketogenic diet mistakes, especially for those just starting out.
-For those who have never followed a ketogenic diet and need to go through the metabolic reset process I recommend here, it is best to wait until you have a month where you can reduce your stress load.
+It is best to wait until you have a month where you can reduce your stress level for those who have never followed a ketogenic diet and need to go through a metabolic reset process.

 After becoming fat-adapted you will likely notice that you are more able to meet stressful day-to-day demands.